 In 1972, IHA hosted its inaugural Administrative Professionals Conference.
 More than four decades later, we continue to come together annually to celebrate the talented administrative professionals who are keeping our health organizations running smoothly.
 Every day these individuals exceed standards of excellence by providing outstanding support in their facilities.
-IHA’s Annual Administrative Professionals Conference is intended to provide fresh new ways to excel in technical skills and knowledge and to gain significant insights in the areas of personal leadership, health and happiness.
+IHA’s Annual Administrative Professionals Conference is intended to provide fresh new ways to excel in the areas of professional development, personal leadership, health and happiness.

 The Administrative Professional Excellence Award

-IHA established the Administrative Professional Excellence Award honoring Mikell Rose Brown to recognize outstanding support staff service.
 We need your help in identifying Hoosier role models who keep your organizations functioning efficiently.
-The award bears the name of an individual whose service to Indiana hospitals as an IHA staff member was indeed exemplary.
+The award bears the name of an individual whose service to Indiana hospitals as an IHA staff member was truly exemplary.
 Mikell Brown was an administrative assistant in education and communications for 25 years.
-She was a tireless, trustworthy resource on all association matters and a mentor to all of our new employees.
+She was a tireless, trustworthy resource on all association issues and a mentor to all of our new employees.

 2017 - Sue Wood, Beacon Health System, South Bend

 2016 - Suzi Sievers, Good Samaritan Hospital, Vincennes

 2015 - Linda Hartman, St. Vincent Anderson Regional, Anderson